Disney Princess: Films and television

 The TV series Sofia the First premiered on January 11, 2013, on Disney Junior.
 Cinderella appeared in the first film, Once Upon A Princess.
-Jasmine, Belle, Aurora, Snow White, Mulan, Tiana, and Merida have appeared on the show, and Ariel and Rapunzel appeared in the TV specials The Floating Palace and The Curse of Princess Ivy, respectively.
+Jasmine, Belle, Aurora, Snow White, Mulan, Tiana, and Merida appeared on the show.
+Ariel and Rapunzel appeared in the TV specials The Floating Palace and The Curse of Princess Ivy, respectively.
 However, Sofia is a minor princess and not in the royal court.
 She is voiced by Modern Family star Ariel Winter.
 In 2017, the TV series Rapunzel's Tangled Adventure debuted with the television film Tangled: Before Ever After serving as the pilot.
-In December 2020, it was announced that Tiana and Moana would have spin-off TV shows debuting on Disney+ in 2022 and 2023, respectively.
+In December 2020, it was originally announced that Tiana and Moana would have spin-off TV shows, both airing on Disney+, with Moana: The Series debuting in 2024 and Tiana set for a later date.
+However, in February 2024, Moana: The Series was transformed into Moana 2, which was released on November 27, 2024, and in March 2025, Tiana was announced to be cancelled and no longer moving forward as a series.

 In the films Maleficent (2014) and Maleficent: Mistress of Evil (2019), Elle Fanning plays Aurora.
 Lily James portrays Cinderella in the eponymous 2015 film.
 Emma Watson is seen as Belle in the 2017 film Beauty and the Beast.
 Naomi Scott stars as Jasmine in the 2019 film Aladdin.
 Liu Yifei appears as Mulan in the eponymous 2020 film.
-Halle Bailey has been cast to play Ariel in the upcoming 2023 film The Little Mermaid.
-Rachel Zegler has been cast to portray the title character in the upcoming 2024 film Snow White.
+Halle Bailey plays Ariel in the 2023 film The Little Mermaid.
+Rachel Zegler portrays the title character in the 2025 film Snow White.
+Catherine Laga'aia has been announced to play Moana in the upcoming 2026 film of the same name.

-The Princesses, along with Anna and Elsa, make guest appearances in the 2018 film Ralph Breaks the Internet.
+The Princesses, along with Anna and Elsa (and Moana, who was not included in the franchise until the following year), make guest appearances in the 2018 film Ralph Breaks the Internet.
 This film marks the first direct interaction between the characters in an animated Disney feature.
 Rich Moore and Phil Johnston, the directors of Ralph Breaks the Internet, said that a film focusing on the Disney Princesses could be made depending on the audience's response and "if there's a good story to be told."

-In 2021, Disney Channel began to air shorts in the Chibi Tiny Tales series, a loose follow up to Big Chibi 6 The Shorts, based on the Disney Princess franchise.
-The first episode, "Moana As Told By Chibi," was released on August 27, 2021.
+In 2021, Disney Channel began to air shorts in the Chibi Tiny Tales series, a loose follow-up to Big Chibi 6 The Shorts, based on the Disney Princess franchise.
+The first episode, "Moana As Told By Chibi", was released on August 27, 2021.

+An animated Lego special, Lego Disney Princess: The Castle Quest, was released on Disney+ on August 18, 2023.
+The special stars Snow White, Ariel, Tiana, Rapunzel, and Moana, in an adventure to stop the evil plans of Gaston (the main antagonist of Beauty and the Beast).
+A sequel, Lego Disney Princess: Villains Unite, was released on Disney+ on August 25, 2025.
+The Princesses of the previous special returns in the story, with the addition of Cinderella, Aurora, and Belle, again trying to stop the plans of Gaston, and his new villain allies.